MicrosoftDocs/learn/learn-pr/student-evangelism/optimize-basketball-player-rest-breaks/includes/6-create-starter-app.md

 ## View the web app live in the browser

 The final setup step is to make sure your web app is actually live.
-Back in Visual Studio Code in the Azure extension, right click on the production site for the space-jam-web-app and click "Browse Site".
+Back in Visual Studio Code in the Azure extension, right click on the production site for the space-jam-a-new-legacy-app and click "Browse Site".

 ![Locating the browse site menu in Visual Studio Code](../media/browse-site.png)

 You may have to authorize Visual Studio Code to open a new brower window or tab.
-After you've done this, your live web app will open in a browser tab and you should see the beginnings of a Looney Tunes basketball web app.
+After you've done this, your live web app will open in a browser tab and you should see the beginnings of a Tune Squad basketball web app.

 :::image type="content" source="../media/web-app-browser.png" alt-text="Screenshot showing the basketball web app with no functionality.":::

 Congratulations!
 You just deployed an Azure Static Web App!
 Now it's time to make this usable with our data.

+© 2020 Warner Bros.
+Ent.
+All Rights Reserved